-3GPP carried out latency studies for 3G, which are documented in specifications TR 25.912, TR25.913, TR36.912 and TR36.913.
-3GPP has carried out studies for future network service requirements, which are documented in TR22.891.
+3GPP carried out latency studies and created technical reports.
+3GPP has carried out studies for future network service requirements, which are documented in TR22.891 [24].
 Operators are building LTE networks to meet the latency budget provided in the 3GPP specification.

-Latency studies carried out on many LTE deployed networks demonstrate that the 3GPP specifications provide adequate guidelines.
+Latency studies carried out on many LTE deployed networks demonstrate that the 3GPP specifications provide adequate guidelines [25-28].
 Actual LTE network performances varied, however, due to a variety of variables as well as adjacent ecosystems.